elugens/hello-javascript/docs/bonus-javascript-design-patterns/behavioral-design-patterns/state-pattern.md

 ---

-### What pattern category does the State pattern fall under?
+### The State pattern belongs to which pattern category?

 <details>
   <summary>